-** Summer Reads is no longer accepting applications for the 2014 summer program.
-Information about applying to Summer Reads for the 2015 program will be available in mid February 2015, with an application deadline at the end of April 2015, for positions starting in June 2015. **
+** Summer Reads is not currently accepting applications for 2015.
+Information about applying to Summer Reads for the 2015 program will be available in February, with an application deadline at the end of April 2015, for positions starting in June 2015. **

 Impact the life of a child this summer